bcii/bcii.github.io/privacy-policy.md

 Your rights
 Of course, you have rights in connection with the collection of your data, which we are pleased to inform you about here.
 If you wish to make use of any of the following rights free of charge, simply send us a message.
 You can use the following contact details without incurring any costs other than those charged by your communications provider for transmitting the message:

-By email: info@mediamarktsaturn.com
+By email: bcii.github@gmail.com
-By post: Media-Saturn-Holding GmbH, Wankelstraße 5, 85046 Ingolstadt, Germany
+By post: bcii, Alexanderpl.
+1, 10178 Berlin, Germany

 For your own security, we reserve the right to acquire further information needed to confirm your identity when responding to an existing enquiry.
 If identification is not possible, we also reserve the right to refuse to respond to your enquiry.